NVFC Volunteer Firefighter Support Fund

 Every day, volunteer firefighters and emergency personnel put their lives on the line to protect their communities.
 But what happens when the tragedy strikes home?
 Many first responders are impacted each year by disasters such as hurricanes, wildfires, flooding, tornadoes, and others – often having their own homes damaged or destroyed while they are out protecting those of their neighbors.
 These men and women dedicate themselves to serving their communities.
 When their homes and families are affected by tragedy, they rely on the community to give back.

 The Volunteer Firefighter Support Fund was created in response to the devastation caused by Hurricanes Katrina and Rita in 2005.
 Since then, the fund has also assisted volunteer first responders impacted by flooding in New York and along the Mississippi River, tornadoes in different parts of the country, Super Storm Sandy, wildfires in the West, the COVID-19 pandemic, and other large-scale disasters.
-So far, more than half a million dollars have been distributed to volunteer firefighters in need.
+To date, more than $750,000 has been distributed to volunteer firefighters in need.

 The fund relies on the support of individuals and organizations to assist volunteer first responders in need.
 100% of donations go to volunteer responders in need; the NVFC donates all administrative costs.